adrianstando/Inverse-search-engine-for-PDF-files/README.md

 The final files are located in `out` folder.

-To run application on Linux, type in in following command:
+To run application on Linux, type in the following command:

 ```
 java -jar Inverse-search-engine-for-PDF-files.jar